 - 1. Home and food expenses

-- 2. Communications expenses
+- Communications expenses

-- 3. Transport expenses
+- Transport expenses

 - Credit expenses

-- 5 Recreation and entertainment expenses
+- 5. Recreation and entertainment expenses

 - 6. Child rearing expenses

 - 7. Clothing and personal grooming expenses

 - 8. Insurance expenses

-- 9 Investment and savings expenses
+- 9. Investment and savings expenses

 Within each category there are a number of different expenditure items, each with differing levels of intent to reduce spending.
 Example of "Transport Expenses".
 Home and food expenses are considered at the highest degree by the consumer.
 The consumer later on give preference to the children expenses.
-These expenses are found different for different category in the changing economic category of the consumer.
-Consumer behaviour changes as per the changing economic condiconditions and finally influences the economy of the businesses.
+These expenses are found different for different category of the consumer.
+Consumer behaviour changes as per the changing economic condictions of the consumer. conditions and finally influences the economy of the businesses.
+I/C PRINCIPAL